Vacuum Chamber use in Solar Energy Research

 One of the advantages is also the option that our client has to remove the 6 inches by 6 inch Quartz Window and replace it with any other material with various optical transmission properties.
 All that needs to be done is loosen the bolts that are fastening the Window Holding Plate, made from 6061 Aluminum, remove it, remove the Glass, and replace this viewport with another Window made from a different material with different optical transmission properties such as Sapphire Glass, Borosilicate, Pyrex, etc.

-Our clients prefer to work with us because we are Experts in Custom Fabrication (especially Polymer Fabrication).
+We are an Engineering Excellence Company.
 Check out some of our other items we carry that you can combine/integrate with your systems or projects.

 Rotary Vane Vacuum Pumps